 Coastal Geotools 2009

 Myrtle Beach, SC, USA

 U.S. Geological Survey

 Pe'eri, Shachak; Morrison, John RU; Short, Frederick T.; Mathieson, Arthur C.; and Trowbridge, Phil, "Macroalgae and Eelgrass Mapping in Great Bay Estuary Using AISA Hyperspectral Imagery" (2009).
-Center for Coastal and Ocean Mapping.
+Coastal Geotools 2009.
 625.